 Several waveform data samples containing noise, sinusoidal waves and pulses were constructed as discussed in Sect.
-3. Using a Hilbert Transform to mix and down convert the constructed waveforms to a base frequency of 0 kHz, we have demonstrated that (1) sinusoidal waves will be represented as sine waves with periods consistent with the original frequency shifted down by the conversion factor (in our case 125 kHz), and (2) pulses and wave packet bursts with sufficient amplitudes will be down converted to the base frequency with time scales that to a large degree result from the filter bandwidth that was selected (for example, inverting 77 kHz gives a time scale of ~ 13 μs).
+3. Using an HT to mix and down-convert the constructed waveforms to a base frequency of 0 kHz, we have demonstrated that (1) sinusoidal waves will be represented as sine waves with periods consistent with the original frequency shifted down by the conversion factor (in our case 125 kHz), and (2) pulses and wave packet bursts with sufficient amplitudes will be down-converted to the base frequency with timescales that to a large degree result from the filter bandwidth that was selected (for example, inverting 77 kHz gives a timescale of $\sim 13 \,\mu s$).
 We can thus generalize the results obtained in Sect.
 3 and apply them to the Cluster WBD data by saying that if the incident waveform contains any short (less than 20-30 μs in duration), intense (relative to any other ambient signal) pulse, of any particular shape, then it will have a broad spectral profile.
-Such a profile will likely fill the Cluster WBD 125 to 202 kHz frequency band with energy, and thus will result in

-- a bipolar-like structure (specifically roughly one period of a sinusoidal wave packet) in the down converted waveform.
-These bipolar-like structures are likely to have apparent widths ranging from ~ 30 $\mu$ s down to the digitization limit of the instrument (15-20 $\mu$ s).
-Note that if the input pulse is too short, less than a microsecond or so, then much of the spectral energy has shifted above 202 kHz, so again there will not be much energy - that survives the down conversion process.
-At the other end of the time scale, it should be noted that the multipole filters used within the WBD instrument to select each of the three filter bandwidths can distort pulses which are too long in duration (see Swanner et al., 2006).
-As discussed above, though, such pulses would only be observed in data taken in baseband mode. - In contrast to pulse-like structures, sinusoidal waves with frequencies that fall within the selected conversion band will be down converted to base frequency with nearly 100 % of their original energy retained, as per the design of the WBD instrument.
-The apparent frequency of these waves, when seen as waveforms, will be that of their original frequency, minus the conversion ( $\sim$ 125, 250 or 500 kHz).
-Their true (i.e., original) frequencies are easily recovered after transforming the waveforms into the frequency domain (via FFT), by upshifting each displayed frequency by that same amount.
+Such a profile will likely fill the Cluster WBD 125 to 202 kHz frequency band with energy, and thus will result in a bipolar-like structure (specifically roughly one period of a sinusoidal wave packet) in the downconverted waveform.
+These bipolar-like structures are likely to have apparent widths ranging from $\sim 30 \,\mu s$ down to the digitization limit of the instrument (15-20 μs).
+Note that if the input pulse is too short, less than a microsecond or so, then much of the spectral energy has shifted above 202 kHz, so again there will not be much energy that survives the down-conversion process.
+At the other end of the timescale. it should be noted that the multipole filters used within the WBD instrument to select each of the three filter bandwidths can distort pulses that are too long in duration (see Swanner et al., 2006; also included as supplementary material with this article).
+As discussed above, though, such pulses would only be observed in data taken in baseband mode.

+In contrast to pulse-like structures, sinusoidal waves with frequencies that fall within the selected conversion band will be down-converted to base frequency with nearly 100% of their original energy retained, as per the design of the WBD instrument.
+The apparent frequency of these waves, when seen as waveforms, will be that of their original frequency minus the conversion (~ 125 , 250 or 500 kHz).
+Their true (i.e., original) frequencies are easily recovered after transforming the waveforms into the frequency domain (via FFT) by upshifting each displayed frequency by that same amount.
-Historically, broad band signals have often been seen in the spectrograms of AKR

-- as observed from space (such as that seen in Fig. 2).
+Historically, broad band signals have often been seen in the spectrograms of AKR as observed from space (such as that seen in Fig. 2).
 Most of those data were obtained in the spectral domain.
 Thus, there was no way to determine the source of those broad bands.
-With the advent of waveform receivers with high sampling rates, we have learned that those broad bands, at least when observed at the base frequency, often are indicative of electrostatic structures such as electron phase space holes which are - created out of nonlinear processes (e.g., Pickett et al., 2004a, b).
-Knowing now that similar broad band signals in conversion mode data could possibly indicate the presence of similar type structures, or impulsive, nonlinear type wave packets, we can now more effectively analyse AKR data obtained in the auroral acceleration region, or in any other magnetospheric region.
-By noting their presence, we can use this knowl edge when analyzing the generation of AKR, particularly its fine structure, and other - auroral processes.
+With the advent of waveform receivers with high sampling rates, we have learned that those broad bands, at least when observed at the base frequency, often are indicative of electrostatic structures, such as electron phase-space holes, that are created out of nonlinear processes (e.g., Pickett et al., 2004a, b).
+Knowing now that similar broad band signals in conversion mode data could possibly indicate the presence of similar type structures, or impulsive, nonlinear type wave packets, we can now more effectively analyze AKR data obtained in the auroral acceleration region, or in any other magnetospheric region.
+By noting their presence, we can use this knowledge when analyzing the generation of AKR, particularly its fine structure, and other auroral processes.